appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-domain/README.md

 1. A domain name - You can get a custom domain from popular providers like [GoDaddy](https://in.godaddy.com/help/create-a-subdomain-4080), [Amazon Route 53](https://aws.amazon.com/premiumsupport/knowledge-center/create-subdomain-route-53/), [Digital Ocean](https://www.digitalocean.com/docs/networking/dns/how-to/add-subdomain/), [NameCheap](https://www.namecheap.com/support/knowledgebase/article.aspx/9776/2237/how-to-create-a-subdomain-for-my-domain), and [Domain.com](https://www.domain.com/help/article/domain-management-how-to-update-subdomains).
 2. Ports 80 and 443 are open and accessible.

 You can use your custom domain with the HTTP protocol, even if you haven't set up an SSL certificate yet.
 However, it's recommended to configure SSL to ensure secure connections by using HTTPS.
-You can either set up [SSL using Let's Encrypt](#ssl-with-lets-encrypt) or add a [custom certificate](#configure-custom-ssl) to secure your connections.
+You can either set up [SSL using Let's Encrypt](#configure-ssl-with-lets-encrypt) or add a [custom certificate](#configure-custom-ssl) to secure your connections.

 :::note
 For Appsmith Kubernetes installation, see [How to configure TLS on Kubernetes](/getting-started/setup/installation-guides/kubernetes#configure-tls).
 :::

-## SSL with Let's Encrypt
+## Configure SSL with Let's Encrypt
 Appsmith uses [Let's Encrypt](https://letsencrypt.org) to generate and maintain the certificate so that it remains up to date.
-On Appsmith, you can choose to add your Custom Domain and auto generate SSL certificate for it by using one of the following ways:
+On Appsmith, you can add your custom domain and auto generate SSL certificate for it by using one of the following ways:

 * [Admin settings](#admin-settings)
 * [Environment Variables](#environment-variables)